EqualifyEverything/equalify/CONTRIBUTING.md

 ## Progress Depends on Bugs
 I am inspired by the development of [Gutenberg](https://github.com/WordPress/gutenberg).

 A community of engaged devs builds the future of WordPress around issues that are reported by users.

-I hope folks, no matter their expertise, contribute to Equalify.
+Checkout the [Help Wanted](https://github.com/bbertucc/equalify/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and [Good First Issue](https://github.com/bbertucc/equalify/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) tags for issues that we need particular help on.

 We can build a more accessible internet together.